jamiebeach/Engineering-Learning-2022/log.md

 ### 2022-02-24
 - Found this https://pulse.microsoft.com/en/skill-forward-en/na/fa1-get-rewarded-for-gaining-tech-skills-and-free-certifications-at-the-microsoft-spring-skills-challenge/
+- Continued Exam Topics practice test.
+Each question takes a very long time as I'm also trying to make sure I fully understand the answer.
+Only about 10% through all 300+ questions there.

 ### 2022-02-23
 - Did a few more questions today from Exam Topics.
 Not many though - distracted.